Brain hemorrhage in Thailand (Brain AVM)

 Brain hemorrhage (Brain AVM)/stroke in Thailand – I was very dizzy at first, and gradually began my rehabilitation of muscles, balance, memory, overview, concentration, and many more things after my brain hemorrhage (Brain AVM)/stroke.
 I trained on an exercise bike and cross-trainer.
 After a few days, a nerve got stuck in my back, and this lasted approx. 3 days with great pain.

-Check-up at the hospital after 1 week
+A check-up at the hospital after 1 week

 Brain hemorrhage (Brain AVM) in Thailand – After a week, I was back in the hospital to get a check-up and get scanned.
 They wanted to see how my head had grown back together.
 Everything looked fine, so I got the green light to travel home to Denmark and start my rehabilitation.